LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 This directory contains a set of unit tests for Prolog official and de facto standard features.
 Most of these unit tests are taken from the official ISO Prolog standard (updated up to the ISO/IEC 13211-1:1995/Cor.2:2012(en) standard).
-Several tests originate from SICS and ECLiPSe and are used here with permission.
+Several tests originate from SICS, ECLiPSe, and SWI-Prolog and are used here with permission.

 This conformance suite also includes unit tests for Prolog features that are slowly becoming de facto standards (e.g. the `(*->)/2` control construct or